Understanding Lab Equipment Maintenance

 - Refurbishment: For instruments that are aging but still functional, refurbishment (disassembly, deep cleaning, part replacement, and reassembly) can restore performance and extend lifespan.

 - Replacements: When equipment is beyond repair or no longer meets your needs, invest in high-quality replacements.
-Durable, reputable brands often offer better long-term value and easier maintenance.
+Explore our selection of lab equipment to find durable, reputable brands that offer better long-term value and easier maintenance.
+For guidance on making this decision, see repair vs. replace lab equipment.

 Documentation and Scheduling